 Spanning four albums, The Hearts’ music has been featured in HBO and MTV productions, received international critical acclaim and charted across Canada.
 They’ve toured extensively and performed at international festivals including SXSW, Calgary & Edmonton Folk Festivals and Interstellar Rodeo.
 They’re revered for delivering an exciting live show where they trade, layer and cohere splendidly - mixing equal parts glitter and grit.

-New EP "Sunshine" available now
+New single 'Give It Back' available now

 "elegant, sophisticated, daring, and brilliantly creative, but more than anything, from the heart."